05

 You might want to go here mainly for the beaches but there is much more to explore on this island.
 We recommend that you take the ferry, or speedboat to Culatra and then walk to the city of Farol and take the ferry back from there.

-Culatra is a small fishing village and it is pretty primitive and there is some really “easy living” vibes going on there.
+Culatra is a small fishing village and it is pretty primitive and there are some really “easy living” vibes going on there.
 After strolling there for a while you want to get to the beach and just enjoy the magnificent white sand and blue waters.
 The beach here is super nice and we can guarantee that you will enjoy it.
 This is the place where a lot of people come during the summer.

 Read more about our visit to Culatra and Farol.

-The name of the island literary mean “deserted island” and the name is the proof that the island doesn’t have permanent inhabitants.
+The name of the island literary mean “deserted island” and the name is proof that the island doesn’t have permanent inhabitants.
 The beaches here are like from a movie = picture perfect.
 However, if you are planning to come here during the summer – be aware that it gets very hot here and there is no place to find shade.
 Well except for one restaurant but that is not the point if you want to lay in the sand.

 There are boats that go daily to the island of Barreta.
 And during the summer they go very often.
 But make sure to book your return ticket before you go to the island because it might get really crowded here!